-Clinical experiences for all graduate nursing students are to occur only in clinical sites which have been approved by the graduate nursing faculty.
 Clinical contracts are required for each clinical site/preceptor utilized by graduate nursing students.
 All new clinical preceptors will be contacted by the School of Nursing faculty to determine the appropriateness of the site and the preceptor for the student's clinical assignments.